 The fact that a person is rooted should not come as a surprise.
 You are rooted anytime you stand.
 One or both of your legs must carry and support your weight.
 Therefore you are constantly rooted.
 But how you are rooted can shift and change over time.
 If you move an opponent then the way they are being rooted will change.
 They will either increase the weight on a supporting leg or shift some or all of their weight to another leg.

 In Tensoku Ryu we constantly strive to root our opponent so that the condition is to our immediate advantage.
-When a person is rooted they are susceptible to various strikes to differing portions of their anatomy that have either gone rigid or soft (different strikes might be employed in either case).
+When a person is rooted they are susceptible to various strikes to different portions of their anatomy that have either gone rigid or soft (different strikes might be employed in either case).
 They are also susceptible to other forms of control and manipulation.
 When an experienced Tensoku Ryu practitioner has caused a person to become rooted the practitioner knows there is an immediate opportunity to employ Nage.
 In many cases there is also an opportunity for Kansetsu Waza.
 Yet in other situations we might utilize a rooting moment to further compromise and weaken a person’s structural integrity.

 This is done by forcing, guiding, or disrupting the opponent so they are now rooted somewhere else.
 This is a continual cycle of rooting and then shifting the rooting of the opponent again.
 Over a short expanse of time the person’s structure becomes distorted and they find it nearly impossible to move or perhaps to even stand.
 With experience this is not hard to do.

 But being rooted has its advantages too.
-You will naturally find that some activities benefit from you be soundly rooted.
+You will naturally find that some activities benefit from you being soundly rooted.
 Kicking is an obvious example.
 Many (but not all) kicks require that you have one foot on the ground.
 Another obvious example is a strike such as Oi Tsuki.
 Much of the power in this type of strike comes from the ability to be firmly anchored to the ground at the moment of impact.
 The strike can be used in other beneficial ways as well, but using a rooting action is a common method for developing power in this, and other, strikes (this would be employing what we call second level timing).

 You will find that you use rooting yourself for most common forms of kicking, striking, blocking, parrying, throwing, and other manipulative actions.
 It is the most natural way to perform these skills.
 But it is not the only way they can be done.
 As you become more advanced you will naturally look for ways to root your opponent while not rooting yourself.
-This is a much more advanced skill that you not need to worry about until you have moved into the intermediate belt rankings.
+This is a much more advanced skill that you will not need to worry about until you have moved into the intermediate belt rankings.
 Until then realize that both you and your opponent are rooted at various moments during a conflict.
-How and when you take advantage of these rooting patterns can have tremendous bearing on the outcome of a conflict.
+How and when you take advantage of these rooting patterns can have a tremendous bearing on the outcome of a conflict.

 You will want to start paying close attention to when you have become rooted and when you have been able to affect the rooting of an opponent.
 These are essential skills.
 You want to perfect your ability to detect these events early.
 Once you appreciate rooting you will find that many new avenues of study and analysis are available.